GW230814: investigation of a loud gravitational-wave signal observed with a single detector: Introduction

-The signal was detected in low latency by the GstLAL pipeline~\citep{sakon2023template, ewing2023performance, Tsukada:2023edh} with an \ac{IFAR} greater than $10^5$ years, and later confirmed by offline analysis of the data by both the GstLAL and PyCBC pipelines~\citep{Davies:2020tsx, Chandra:2021wbw, Davis:2022cmw, Kumar:2024bfe}.
+The signal was detected in low latency by the GstLAL pipeline~\citep{sakon2023template, ewing2023performance, 2023PhRvD.108d3004T} with an \ac{IFAR} greater than $10^5$ years, and later confirmed by offline analysis of the data by both the GstLAL and PyCBC pipelines~\citep{2020PhRvD.102b2004D, 2021PhRvD.104d2004C, 2022PhRvD.106j2006D, 2024PhRvD.110d3036K}.
 It was reported in \GRACEDB as S230814ah~\citep{GCNNOTICE}.

-The inferred intrinsic astrophysical parameters are similar to those observed for a number of other events~\citep{GWTC:Results}, including the first-ever \ac{GW} detection GW150914~\citep{LIGOScientific:2016aoc}.
+The inferred intrinsic astrophysical parameters are similar to those observed for a number of other events~\citep{LIGOScientific:2025slb}, including the first-ever \ac{GW} detection GW150914~\citep{2016PhRvL.116f1102A}.
 We find good consistency between results obtained with different waveform models, as expected for this part of parameter space which is well covered by numerical and theoretical models.
 The high \ac{SNR} of the signal enables us to perform a range of consistency tests between the data and theoretical expectations.
-We performed many of the standard suite of tests described in \citet{GWTC:TGR-I,GWTC:TGR-II,GWTC:TGR-III}, finding that while most are consistent with the expectation of \ac{GR} as described by the waveform models, there is an apparent deviation in the post-merger portion of the signal that we investigate further here.
+We performed many of the standard suite of tests described in \citet{GWTC4:TGR-I,GWTC4:TGR-II,GWTC4:TGR-III}, finding that while most are consistent with the expectation of \ac{GR} as described by the waveform models, there is an apparent deviation in the post-merger portion of the signal that we investigate further here.
+The dominant mode of the ringdown signal appears to decay faster than the expectation from the inferred remnant mass and spin.
 Our follow-up investigations suggest that these deviations are likely due to either systematic errors in waveform models or detector noise effects.

 This paper is structured as follows.
 In Section \ref{sec:basic_properties}, we present the detection of GW230814 and the measurement of its source properties.
 In Section \ref{sec:tgr_results} we present results of tests of \ac{GR} that have been performed on the event, finding that some find an apparent deviation from \ac{GR} in the post-merger portion of the signal.
 In Section \ref{sec:investigation} we detail further investigations to understand these results, focusing on data quality and waveform systematics.
 Our conclusions are discussed in Section \ref{sec:conclusion}.